Number 18 Ormond Quay encapsulates the essence of Dublin’s historic street buildings.

 Easily overlooked and too commonly underused, these handsome merchant premises populate almost every street in central Dublin, originally designed as places to live and spaces to work.
 It is our intention to reinstate these original functions through PROJECT 18ORMOND, establishing a model for creative reuse and urban conservation that can be applied across the city.

-Our vision is to restore a residential home to the upper floors of Number 18 with an active separate shop to the ground floor.
+Our vision was to restore a residential home to the upper floors of Number 18 with an active separate shop on the ground floor.
 The complex 18th-century rear portion of the building has required an alternative approach to both work with and retain the essence of its largely commercial character - works that are now under planning in 2023.